pvogel2/famtree/readme.txt

 Multiple families are supported and can be configured on the famtree options page.

-One block instance can be configured to visualize one configured family, this can be switched on run time.
+One block instance can be configured to visualize the configured family of a founder, this can be switched on run time.

 Kepp in mind that the plugin is still in beta and currently in development.